 What is an IRA?

 An IRA is an Individual Retirement Account.
 By design, the IRA is meant to help people save up for retirement by offering two kinds of tax breaks upon meeting qualifications.
-The first tax break allows for an individual to put *$5000 ($6000 if 50+ years old) each year into the IRA, up until the age of 72.
+The first tax break allows for an individual to put *$6,000 ($7,000 if 50+ years old) each year into the IRA, up until the age of 72.
 The money placed in the IRA is exempt from taxes until he/she begins to take money out of it.
 The second break, if one qualifies for it, allows the account owner to deduct IRA savings from his/her current income.
-In order to qualify for the second tax break, the individual must not be covered by any other retirement plan (pension, 401k, 403b etc.) or have an income below *$58,000/year ($92,000/year if married).
+Generally, in order to qualify for the second tax break, the individual must not be covered by any other retirement plan (pension, 401k, 403b etc.) or have a Modified Adjusted Gross Income below *66,000/year ($105,000/year if married filing jointly or qualifying widow(er)).

 *Monetary requirements for IRA qualification and contribution limits are adjusted from year to year.
 Updated figures are provided on the IRS website.